Office Computer Skills, Tips and Keyboard Shortcuts

 Select where you’d like to create a new row below and use Ctrl+Shift+Plus Sign (+).

-It’s the same shortcut for columns too.
+It’s the same shortcut for columns, too.
 Using it will create a new column to the right of the one you’ve selected.

 Filters and Sorting

-Select the data you want to filter and go to Insert>Table
+Select the data you want to filter and go to Insert > Table

 Once your data has been converted into a table, you should notice that each header cell has a tiny arrow next to it.
-Clicking on these will allow you to sort and filter your data!

 Quick Access Toolbar